Skip to content

 Overall Architecture

-The framework consists of two stages: (1) SP-VAE, which encodes 3D geometry and physical information (surface pressure fields, drag coefficients) into a unified latent space, equipped with a shape decoder (SDF), a pressure decoder, and a drag coefficient decoder; (2) Physics-guided Flow Matching, which at inference time alternates between velocity updates (rectified flow sampling with physics regularization) and physics refinement (gradient updates based on directional forces), iterating across multiple rounds until convergence to geometrically valid and physically efficient shapes.
+The framework consists of two stages: (1) SP-VAE encodes 3D shapes and physical information (surface pressure fields, drag coefficients) into a unified latent space, equipped with a shape decoder (SDF), a pressure decoder, and a drag coefficient decoder; (2) Physics-Guided Flow Matching alternates between velocity updates (rectified flow sampling with physical regularization) and physical refinement (gradient updates based on directional forces) during inference to converge on geometrically sound and physically efficient shapes.

 Key Designs